icflorescu/iisexpress-proxy/README.md

 If you find this repo useful, please give it a star, [tweet about it](http://twitter.com/share?text=Access%20your%20IIS%20Express%20applications%20from%20remote%20devices&url=https%3A%2F%2Fgithub.com%2Ficflorescu%2Fiisexpress-proxy&hashtags=iisexpress%2Cremote%2Cvisualstudio%2Cnode.js&via=icflorescu) and endorse me on LinkedIn:

 [![Ionut-Cristian Florescu on LinkedIn](https://static.licdn.com/scds/common/u/img/webpromo/btn_viewmy_160x25.png)](https://www.linkedin.com/in/icflorescu)

+## Looking for co-maintainers

+I've completely switched away from .NET / IIS / Windows, so I'm not using `iisexpress-proxy` in my work anymore.
+I'm almost exclusively using Linux and macOS now, which means there's little incentive for me to actively contribute to this project anymore.
+I'll keep maintaining it and will gladly accept PRs, of course, but having a co-maintainer constantly using Windows as a development machine would be beneficial for the community.
+Please let me know if you're interested.

 ## Before raising issues